Steps (pop group): 2012–2016: Light Up the World and hiatus

 In May 2013, it was announced that Steps were going to be taking a break due to heavily touring last year, confirming on several occasions, after some speculation, that they have not split up.
 During this hiatus they each pursued solo projects.

-Faye appeared in the worldwide premiere of the musical The Tailor Made Man from March to April and appeared in the musical Singin' in the Rain from December through to March.
-H appeared in Joseph from June to October and in Jack and the Beanstalk in December.
-Lee ran three marathons and took time out to manage his wife's band Concrete Rose.
-Claire has her own fashion range for Fashion World, which she also models.
-In January 2014, Claire announced on Twitter that she had begun work on her first studio album.
+Tozer appeared in the worldwide premiere of the musical The Tailor Made Man from March to April and appeared in the musical Singin' in the Rain from December through to March.
+Watkins appeared in Joseph and the Amazing Technicolor Dreamcoat from June to October and in Jack and the Beanstalk in December.
+Latchford-Evans ran three marathons and took time out to manage his wife Kerry-Lucy Taylor's band Concrete Rose.
+Richards started her own fashion range for Fashion World, which she also modeled.
+In January 2014, Richards announced on Twitter that she had begun work on her first studio album.
+Her album, My Wildest Dreams, was released on 1 February 2019.

 A new compilation entitled 5,6,7,8: The Collection was released on 27 November 2015 through Music Club Deluxe containing most of the singles with some B-sides and remixes.
 This is a budget-release CD which has no official connection to Steps or any previous management or record company but a selection of tracks licensed to Music Club Deluxe for release.
 The album is available on CD and via download.
-On 1 April 2016, a three-disc compilation entitled Stomp All Night: The Remix Anthology was announced, featuring 36 of the group's remixes, 20 of which have never before been released in the UK.
+On 1 April 2016, a three-disc compilation entitled Stomp All Night: The Remix Anthology was announced, featuring 36 of the group's remixes, 20 of which had never before been released in the UK.
 The release includes a brand new remix of "Say You'll Be Mine".